sensu/sensu-docs/content/sensu-go/5.21/reference/tokens.md

 With this asset definition, which includes the `.labels.asset_url` token substitution, checks and hooks can include the `sensu-go-hello-world` asset as a runtime asset and Sensu Go will use the token substitution for the agent's entity.
 Handlers and mutators can also include the `sensu-go-hello-world` asset as a runtime asset, but Sensu Go will use the token subtitution for the backend's entity instead of the agent's entity.

+### Token subsitution in asset headers

-You can also use token substitution to customize asset headers (for example, to include secure information for authentication).
+You can use token substitution to customize asset headers (for example, to include secure information for authentication).

 {{% notice note %}}
 **NOTE**: To maintain security, you cannot use token substitution for an asset's SHA512 value.